 We will still be running on our online service for those who don’t feel comfortable meeting in person at this time.

 If you would like to come, please book on ChurchSuite before arriving.
 Provided that we have your email or mobile phone details, we will contact you by email or WhatsApp with further information.
 If we don’t have your details, please use the contact form to provide them.

 We want to do all that we reasonably can to protect one another and to protect the community that we are part of.
 You will be provided with information on this once you book.
 If you would like to see the full details of what we are putting in place, please take a look at the risk assessment.

 Would you like help?

 If you need help, please email email@example.com or phone 020 7515 7471.
 Please don’t think that you have to be part of the church for us to help you.
 It is our heart to serve our community and as best we can, we will continue to do so.

 We are encouraging people to join with initiatives that are already underway and are providing information here that we hope will be helpful.

 Please first consider how you can help people that are known to you.
 The more support we provide to those we know, the less likely they will need to turn to the authorities and volunteer groups for help.
 This will free up those organisations to help those that don’t have such support.

-Tower Hamlets Local Authority is likely to play a key role in delivering help to those in need.
+Tower Hamlets Local Authority is delivering help to those in need.
 Please look at their Community Support web page for updates on what they are doing and how you can help.

 Live life with others